Rodney Fox was born in Adelaide, South Australia in 1940. From an early age, his father took him fishing and he felt a real infinity towards the sea.

 Rodney, now fit and healthy, was still fearful of another shark attack.
 There was a popular saying in those days, ‘Sharks are man-eaters – the best shark is a dead shark’.
 While in hospital, Rodney had received a letter from famous game fisherman, Alf Dean.
-(Alf still holds the world record for the biggest fish caught on rod and line, a Great White weighing in at 1208kg/2664lbs).
+Alf still holds the world record for the biggest fish caught on rod and line, a Great White weighing in at 1208kg/2664lbs.
 In his letter, Alf wrote “If you had seen what I’ve seen, you would hang up your dive gear and never go in the water again.”

 The inspiration to build a shark cage came from a visit to Adelaide Zoo.
 Rodney and Kay, accompanied by their small niece, were looking at the caged lions – man-eaters in their own right.
 Instantly he came up with the idea of reversing the role.
 He would build a steel cage, lower it over the side of the boat and get in the cage to safely view the Great Whites – he would see for himself if they deserved their vicious reputation.

-A few years later, they were approached by Steven Spielberg’s production team to film the live footage on his blockbuster, JAWS.
+A few years later, they were approached by Steven Spielberg’s production team to film the live footage on his blockbuster JAWS.
 The film and the footage put South Australia on the world shark map.
-Today, South Australia remains the global home of Great White Shark cage diving.
+Today, South Australia remains the global home of Great White Shark Cage Diving.

 In 1976, shortly after JAWS was released, Rodney received a request from an American dive travel company wanting to bring their clients on a Great White shark expedition.
-Rodney happily obliged, and it became the world’s first Shark Cage Tour – the first of very many as it turned out.
+Rodney happily obliged, and it became the world’s first Shark Cage Diving Tour – the first of very many as it turned out.

 As well as being exhilarating, life-changing experiences for his guests, Rodney found the Shark Tours were a great way to educate people about Great Whites and other species of sharks.
 Rodney continued to run tours and make films until 1999.
 By this time, his son, Andrew had become an integral part of the operation.
 Educated with a science degree, he is a world-renowned underwater photographer and a highly regarded advocate of the Great White Shark.

 Rodney’s passion for the Great White continues to this day.
-He is a key speaker at many international conservation and diving events, and gives motivational talks at schools and organisations around the world.
-He is an amazing man who has has led an amazing life, turning a near-fatal shark attack into a life of discovery, ingenuity and passion.
+He is a key speaker at many international conservation and diving events, gives motivational talks at schools and organisations around the world.
+He is an amazing man who has led an amazing life, turning a near-fatal shark attack into a life of discovery, ingenuity and passion.